 • Are you that party, whether environmental watchdog or concerned citizen?

 • Have you had trouble participating in board hearings?

-The Environmental Law Centre has been funded by the Max Bell Foundation to promote improvements to the law of standing in Alberta.
+The Environmental Law Centre has been funded by the Max Bell Foundation to promote improvements to the law of public interest standing in Alberta.
 The focus is on administrative boards that consider the environment and determine the public interest.

 This project is for you, and we need your help.